paed01/smqp/API.md

 Start new broker owned by optional `owner`.

 ### `broker.subscribe(exchangeName, pattern, queueName, onMessage[, options])`
-Asserts an exvhange, a named queue and returns a new [consumer](#consumer) to that queue.
+Asserts an exchange, a named queue, and returns [consumer](#consumer) to the named queue.
+The consumer is asserted into existance as well, i.e. message callback and options are matched.

 To make sure the exchange, and or queue has the desired behaviour, please use [`assertExchange()`](#brokerassertexchangeexchangename-type--topic-options) and [`assertQueue()`](#brokerassertqueuequeuename-options)